oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

     - Alert type - Currently all alert types are AUDITING
     - Policy that generated the alert
     - User operation that generated the alert
-    - Operation time
-    - Operation status
+    - Operation time and status
     - When the alert was created and updated
     - Oracle Cloud Identifier (OCID) for the alert
     - Compartment in which the alert resides